-- if a fire occurs it shall not propagate beyond the equipment; and - the equipment shall not emit molten metal; and - [D2] if a wire or a printed wiring board trace in the PRIMARY CIRCUIT opens, the gap shall be electrically shorted and the test continued until ultimate results occur.
-This applies to each occurrence; and - [D2] if a trace in a secondary circuit is designed to intentionally open in a repeatable manner, the test shall be conducted three times to determine if the circuit does open repeatedly; and - ENCLOSURES shall not deform in such a way as to cause non-compliance with 2.1.1, 2.6.1, 2.10.3 (or Annex G) and 4.4.1.
+- if a fire occurs, it shall not propagate beyond the equipment; and - the equipment shall not emit molten metal; and - ENCLOSURES shall not deform in such a way as to cause non-compliance with 2.1.1, 2.6.1, 2.10.3 (or Annex G) and 4.4.1.

-Moreover, during the tests of 5.3.7 c), unless otherwise specified the temperatures of insulating materials other than thermoplastic materials shall not exceed those in Table 5D.
+Moreover, during the tests of 5.3.7 c), unless otherwise specified, the temperatures of insulating materials other than thermoplastic materials shall not exceed those in Table 5D.